The most likely common cause: Most likely minimal cause for symmetric binary variables

+One message of (\ref{co1}, \ref{co2}) is that symmetry (\ref{pablo}) of observed probabilities translates to symmetry relations (\ref{co1}, \ref{co2}, \ref{co22}) that involve the causing variable $C$.
+These relations are consistent with (\ref{beta1}, \ref{bvana}), as seen from writing them down for binary variables and employing (\ref{co1}).
+For the correlated situation $c$ ($\bar c$) acts on the same way on $a$ and $b$ (on $\bar a$ and $\bar b$).
+For the anti-correlated case $c$ ($\cc$) acts on $a$ ($\aa$) in the same way as $\cc$ ($c$) acts on $b$ ($\bb$).
+Since this intuitively obvious difference between correlated and anti-correlated has to respect (\ref{picasso}), we get (\ref{co22}), i.e., the common cause is unbiased in the anti-correlated situation.
+Note that generally $p(c)\not =p(\cc)$ for (\ref{co1}); cf.~Fig.~\ref{pac07}.

 We can interchange $c$ by $\cc$ with corresponding changes in (\ref{co1}, \ref{co2}).
 This means that the maximum of $L_{\beta\lesssim 1}$ is degenerate.
 If this degeneracy needs to be fixed, we can assume as a prior information e.g. $p(b|c)\leq p(b|\cc)$.
 This fixation is needed if we vary parameters continuously and we want to deal with the same (continuously varying) cause.
-Fig.~\ref{pac07} shows an example of such a situation that can transit from anti-correlation to correlation due to changing $p(a|b)$.
-It is seen that in the vicinity of this transition, $p(a|c)$ and $p(a|\cc)$ vary in a nearly abrupt, but still smooth way.
-However, $p(b|c)$ and $p(b|\cc)$ vary continuously, but not smoothly.
-Another quantity that does vary continuously, but non-smoothly is $p(c)$ that is strictly equal to $1/2$ for the anti-correlated situation; cf.~(\ref{co2}) and Fig.~\ref{pac07}.
+Fig.~\ref{pac07} shows an example of such a situation that can transit from anti-correlation to correlation due to changing $p(\aa,\bb)$.
+It is seen that in the vicinity of this transition, the derivatives of $p(a|c)$ and $p(a|\cc)$ (with respect to $p(\aa,\bb)$) are large by the absolute value and continuous.
+However, $p(b|c)$ and $p(b|\cc)$ vary continuously, but their first derivatives are discontinuous.
+Another quantity that does vary continuously, but with a discontinuous first derivative is $p(c)$ which is strictly equal to $1/2$ for the anti-correlated situation; cf.~(\ref{co2}, \ref{co22}) and Fig.~\ref{pac07}.

-Altogether, the situation resembles second-order phase-transitions in statistical mechanics that are also accompanied by continuously, but non-smooth changes in the observed parameters \cite{balian}.
-However, in statistical mechanics phase-transitions take place only in the limit of infinitely many variables for the Gibbs probability that is also inferred via the maximum entropy under constraints that are linear over the sought probability \cite{balian}.
-For our situation, phase-transitions are present already for three variables.